x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

 ### Q: What will my users experience when our tenant is migrated to the native Microsoft sync technology?

-Assuming the user is running a supported version of Outlook for iOS and Android, tt the time your tenant is migrated, your users may see a brief notice indicating that we are updating their email and calendar data.
+Assuming the user is running a supported version of Outlook for iOS and Android, after your tenant is migrated, your users may see a brief notice indicating that we are updating their email and calendar data.
 Otherwise the user experience to migrate to the updated architecture will be seamless.

+### Q: As a tenant administrator, can I control which of my users will be migrated to the native Microsoft sync technology?

+No, as we are migrating on a per-tenant basis and not on a per-user basis.
+Migration does require the user to actually launch Outlook for iOS and Android - when the user uses the app is when they will be switched to the native Microsoft sync technology.

 ### Q: If my user doesn't upgrade to a supported build of Outlook for iOS and Android prior to my tenant's migration, does that mean the user will lose access to email and calendar data while mobile?